 Philadelphia, Pennsylvania and Washington, DC

-All US and Chinese participants will meet at the East-West Center in Washington for a one-day concluding dialogue.
+All US and Chinese participants met at the East-West Center in Washington for a one-day concluding dialogue.

-All participants are responsible for their visa fees, health insurance and airline baggage charges.
+All participants were responsible for their visa fees, health insurance and airline baggage charges.

 - Ms. Diane BARTZ, Reporter, Reuters News Agency, Washington, DC

 - Ms. Rebecca DAVIS, Senior Video Producer, NBC News, New York, New York

 - Mr. Marc STEWART, Reporter/Substitute Anchor, KMGH-TV ABC 7 News, Denver, Colorado